 One thing was clear from the conversations that evening: doors increasingly open when women step up for opportunities in technology.
 This is a good thing — not just for individuals, but for companies, as our own Krischel Crawley, Commvault VP and WiT chair, shared how gender diversity drives greater innovation and a stronger bottom line.
 We were inspired by women pioneers who are stepping up, whether joining boards of directors, distilling a new Tennessee bourbon, or founding networks for women.
-Check out the video within this blog for some perspectives from the evening’s reception.

 Recognition for WiT leadership